iden3/circomlib/circuits/basic_templates/binary_arithmetic/README.md

 ## Description

-This folder contains the templates to perform sums (`binsum.circom`) and substractions (`binsub.circom`) of binary numbers.
-Each folder contains a test and README file specifying the template details.
+This folder contains the templates to perform additions (`binsum.circom`) and substractions (`binsub.circom`) of binary numbers.
+Each folder contains the template, a test and a README file specifying the template details.

 ## Structure